idec2021/UOregon/docs/documentation/notebook.md

 OD600 end: 0.7

-Make cells electrocompetent(link protocol)
+Make cells electrocompetent

 Freeze some spun down cells in -80

-Transform pL into T7 cells with pGS21a_Phi29_Col17 by Electroporation (link protocol)
+Transform pL into T7 cells with pGS21a_Phi29_Col17 by Electroporation

 Plate 100uL on compatible IPTG conc.